 The types of gas are different from the MIG welding while the gas flow around the arc through the torch is in the same manner just like the MIG welding.

-The TIG is arcs are narrower than the Mig arcs it shows the heat is generated into a smaller area.
+The TIG arcs are narrower than the Mig arcs it shows the heat is generated in a smaller area.
 The high heat intensely creates deep penetration and gives you more fine welds.
 But it is a shorter process as you have to feed the filler wires by hand into the weld pool.
+You can check the best tig welder for aluminum.

 In summing up the article, we hope you will like our article on MIG vs TIG Welding.
 We cover all the crucial factors between both of them that make them different.
 Their difference will help you to choose the right welding techniques for your projects.